maastrichtlawtech/case-law-explorer/docs/etl/README.md

 # Data extraction

-This walkthrough will teach you how to locally extract data from the defined sources, transform it to be clean and in unified format, and optionally load it to an AWS DynamoDB database.
+This walkthrough will teach you how to locally extract data from the defined sources, transform it to be clean and in unified format, and optionally load it to Postgres.
 For more information about the data sources and the format of the extracted data see [Datasets](/datasets/).

 ## Setup